gechangli/geodetic-to-ecef/readme.markdown

 ```
 geodetic-to-ecef LAT LON
+geodetic-to-ecef LAT LON ELEV

-  Print the ECEF (X Y Z) coordinates for LAT LON.
+  Print the ECEF (X Y Z) coordinates for LAT LON
+  and optionally an elevation ELEV in meters (default: 0).

 ```